Slookeur/atomes-rpm-build/README.md

 ![](https://github.com/Slookeur/Atomes.io/workflows/ns/badge.svg)
 ![](https://www.codefactor.io/repository/github/Slookeur/Atomes/badge)

+[Atomes][atomes] is a Free (Open Source) cross-platform software licensed under the terms of the Affero GPL v3+ license.
-[Atomes][atomes] is a Free (Open Source) cross-platform toolbox developed to analyze, to visualize and to edit/create three-dimensional atomistic models.
+Atoms is a toolbox developed to analyze, to visualize and to create/edit three-dimensional atomistic models.
-It oﬀers a workspace that allows to have many projects opened simultaneously.
+It offers a workspace that allows to have many projects opened simultaneously.

 The different projects in the workspace can exchange data: analysis results, atomic coordinates ...
 Atomes also provides an advanced input preparation system for further calculations using well known molecular dynamics codes: